Skip to main content

 ORCID iD

 As a family demographer, I study family formation behaviors in the United States.
-Much of my work examines trends and patterns in childbearing, primarily using survey data.
+Much of my work examines trends and patterns in childbearing goals and behaviors, primarily using survey data.
 I'm interested in whether and when people have children and under what circumstances - and the factors that influences childbearing attitudes, preferences, and behaviors.
 I also study changes in relationship formation and stability - why people do, or do not, date, live with a partner, or get married, and the stability of relationships among individuals and across cohorts over time.

 Much of her work focuses on the challenges of measurement of family behaviors.
 Surveys typically include questions that ask individuals about their past childbearing, cohabitation, and marriage behaviors and their future plans, yet issues of question wording, respondent recall, and social desirability may influence the reliability and accuracy of people’s reports.
-Dr. Guzzo’s work has delved extensively into how demographers measure concepts such as multipartnered fertility or identify different family forms such as stepfamilies or families that span households.
+Dr. Guzzo’s work has delved extensively into how demographers measure concepts such intended fertility or identify different family forms such as stepfamilies or families that span households.

 Associated Projects